willdurand/willdurand.github.io/_posts/2012-11-06-testing-capistrano-recipes-for-dummies.md

     0 examples, 0 failures

 If everything looks good, congratulations!
 Time to write your **examples**.
-Yes, in Rspec, you don't really write tests, you write **executable examples** of the expected behavior of your code.
+Yes, in Rspec, you don't really write "tests", you write **executable examples** of the expected behaviors of your code.

 First, declare the `@configuration` variable as subject: